bruvellu/terebratalia-wnts/wnt.md

 Wnt genes encode secreted glycoproteins with a conserved series of cysteine residues [@Nusse1992-oi].
 Wnt proteins are ligands and activators of Wnt signaling pathways during the development of most,  if not all, animals [@Cadigan1997-vx].
-Metazoans have a large Wnt repertoire with thirteen subfamilies [@Kusserow2005-xd; @Cho2010-eb].
+Metazoans have a large Wnt repertoire with thirteen subfamilies [@Kusserow2005-xd; @Croce2009-vv; @Cho2010-eb].
 To characterize the Wnt complement of the brachiopod *T. transversa*, we surveyed the transcriptomic and genomic resources for Wnt genes using similarity searches.
-We find thirteen Wnt genes with representative orthologs for twelve of the thirteen subfamilies (@fig:wnt-tree).
+We find that twelve of the thirteen Wnt subfamilies are present in the brachiopod with a total of thirteen Wnt genes (@fig:wnt-tree).
-The exception is *wnt3*, a gene known to have been lost at base of Protostomia [@Cho2010-eb], which is also missing from our datasets.
+*T. transversa* is missing *wnt3*, a gene known to have been lost at base of Protostomia [@Cho2010-eb; @Janssen2010-dc], and has two has two copies of *wnt1*.
-*T. transversa* has two *wnt1* paralogs.
-One of the paralogs is highly-divergent at the sequence level when compared to other bilaterian *wnt1* genes (@fig:wnt1-tree); we named it *wnt1t*.
+One of the *wnt1* paralogs---named hereafter *wnt1t*---is highly-divergent at the sequence level compared to other *wnt1* orthologs across bilaterians, and our phylogenetic analysis suggests it originated via a lineage-specific duplication within *T. transversa* or rhynchonelliform brachiopods (@fig:wnt1-tree).
-Despite the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting this brachiopod has retained the ancestral repertoire of metazoan Wnt genes.
+Despite the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting the ancestral repertoire of metazoan Wnt genes has remained conserved in this brachiopod.

-## Wnts are upregulated in concert during gastrulation and axial elongation
+## Wnts are upregulated in concert during axial elongation

 To characterize the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-seq data from the unfertilized egg to the post-metamorphic juveniles.
 We detect a great abundance of *wnt4* and *wntA* transcripts deposited maternally in the oocyte (@fig:profiling).